 If a floor is present below the one that the Deck room is created on, the framing will be created there.
 If needed, posts for the deck may be generated beneath any beams that are generated.

 If a floor is not present below the Deck, framing will be generated on the same floor as the room.
 Beams may be created but posts will not.

-Deck framing and planking are placed on the “Framing, Deck Framing” and “Framing, Deck Planking” layers, which are often turned off in floor plan view.
+Deck framing, planking, beams, posts, and footings are placed on their own respective layers, which are turned off by default in floor plan view.